enjaku4/kreds/README.md

 Kreds.fetch!(:recaptcha, :site_key)
 ```

-This not only shortens your code but also ensures an exception is raised if a key is missing or a value is blank, with a clear, human-readable error message.
+This not only shortens your code but also ensures an exception is raised if a key is missing or a value is blank — with a clear, human-readable error message.

 ## Installation